Andrercouto/SeazoneCase/README.md

 The [CheckAirbnbData.py](https://github.com/Andrercouto/SeazoneCase/blob/main/Scripts/DataWrangling/CheckAirbnbData.py) script (*which cointains comments specifying more clearly the steps taken on each line*) found out that **yes**, this Datasets are related to the same set of places, so, it could be usefull to join them.

 Each one of the datasets will need to be treated in a different way in order to *condense* and *merge* them without losing important information.
+In order to keep the modeled data a [new folder](https://github.com/Andrercouto/SeazoneCase/tree/main/modeled_data) was created.

 #### Wrangling *Details_Data.csv*